gilch/hissp/docs/faq.rst

 with the potential for more.
 These compile different languages that represent the same underlying Hissp-tuple AST.
-The separate Hebigo language is indentation based, while the included Lissp reader uses the traditional s-expressions.
+The separate Hebigo language is indentation based, while the included Lissp reader uses the traditional S-expressions.

 Hy code requires the ``hy`` package as a dependency.
 You need Hy's import hooks just to load Hy code.